darrenrjones/Lemonade-Clicker-Tycoon/README.md

 ## Acknowledgments

-* Zach for helping at many different stages
+* Zach, Casey, Kevin and Chris for helping at many different stages